TanStack/router/docs/framework/react/dx-design-decisions.md

   }
 }
 ```
-And then you can use it anywhere in your application without having to import it.
+And then you can benefit from its auto-complete anywhere in your app without having to import it.
 ```tsx
 export const PostsIdLink = () => {
  return (